wengwenchao123/UrbanST/README.md

 ### PyTorch

-BasicTS is very flexible regarding PyTorch versions.
+UrbanST is very flexible regarding PyTorch versions.
 You can https://pytorch.org/get-started/previous-versions/ according to your Python version.
 We recommend using `pip` for installation.

 ### Example Setups